ckeditor/github-writer/README.md

 It provides all the features available in the GitHub plain-text editor, including Markdown input.
 For features like tables, it offers a much easier experience in comparison to plain-text Markdown and allows users to be more productive.

-It is powered by [CKEditor 5](https://ckeditor.com/ckeditor-5/), a modern Javascript rich-text editor.
+It is powered by [CKEditor 5](https://ckeditor.com/ckeditor-5/), a modern JavaScript rich-text editor.

 ### Features